tumagonx/nwjs_docs_old/How-to-package-and-distribute-your-apps.md

 ## Step 2a: Put your app with nw executable

 * You can zip your files and name it `package.nw` and place it in the same directory with nw executable.
 * Or you can just put files of node-webkit in the same directory with your package.json and then distribute the tree.
-When nw executable is started it will look for package.json in the same directory. (on OSX it's the same level directory with `node-webkit.app`)
+When nw executable is started it will look for package.json in the same directory. (on OSX it's the same level directory with `node-webkit.app`). **This is the recommended way if the size of your files are big.**
 * [nodebob](https://github.com/geo8bit/nodebob) is a build tool for node-webkit that automates a release of your node-webkit application in windows environment.
 Currently in v0.1, written in windows batch script.

 ## Step 2b: Alternative way - Making an executable file out of a .nw file